Systems Engineering

 Faculty

 S. Bhada, Assistant Professor, Systems Engineering; Ph.D., University of Alabama.
-Modeling based systems engineering (MBSE), engineering education and team mental models.
+Engineering and Public Policy, Modeling Based Systems Engineering (MBSE), and Digital Engineering.

 D. Gelosh, Director, Systems Engineering Programs, Ph.D., University of Pittsburgh.
 Advancing the overall state of practice for systems engineering and professional development, technical leadership, defense acquisition systems, and competency models and frameworks.